MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 ![](Jobs_Salary_Data_Science_files/figure-gfm/unnamed-chunk-26-1.png)<!-- -->

+Based on the results of the heat map, we can make the following
+observations:

-Remarks: \* Entry-level Data Analysts in small companies working hybrid have the lowest average salary, The best average salary for an entry-level is 82k in a medium-sized company working in person.
+- Entry-level employees working in small companies with a hybrid work setup receive the lowest average salary.
+On the other hand, those working in medium-sized companies in person earn an average salary of 82k, which is the highest for entry-level positions.

-- Senior Data Analysts in large companies working in person have the highest average salary.
+- Senior Data Analysts working in large companies in person receive the highest average salary.

-- Overall, we can reinforce that the experience level is the factor that impacts the most on the average salary.
+- Overall, it can be observed that experience level is the factor that has the most significant impact on an employee’s average salary in the US.

-# 8 Key Insights and Recommendations
+Key Insights and Recommendations:

 This section presents the key insights addressing the business questions.

-- **The correlation between experience level and salary is pronounced.**
+- The correlation between experience level and salary is significant.
-  The average salary tends to increase with the experience level.
-For example, “Machine Learning and AI” professional witness substantial salary increases from entry to executive levels, ranging from 93k to 207k in the United States.
+  The average salary tends to increase with experience level.
+For example, professionals in “Machine Learning and AI” witness substantial salary increases ranging from 93k to 207k in the United States.

-- **Top 5 Well-Paid Data-Related Jobs:** “Machine Learning and AI,” “Data Science and Research,” “Data Engineering,” and “Leadership and Management” emerge as the top-paying roles within the data domain.
+- The top 5 well-paid data-related jobs are “Machine Learning and AI,” “Data Science and Research,” “Data Engineering,” and “Leadership and Management.”

-- **Distinguishing “BI and Visualization” from “Data Analysis”:** While “BI and Visualization” commands a higher average salary than “Data Analysis,” it’s essential to note that these categories often share similar technical skills and responsibilities.
+- Although “BI and Visualization” commands a higher average salary than “Data Analysis,” these categories often share similar technical skills and responsibilities.

-- **The United States has the best salaries compared to other countries.** Luxembourg, the United Kingdom, and Germany compose the best countries to start a career as a Data Analyst.
+- The United States has the best salaries compared to other countries.
+  Luxembourg, the United Kingdom, and Germany are the best countries to start a career as a Data Analyst.

-- **Work in person or remotely exhibits minimal impact on the average salary.** For instance, an entry-level data analyst receives an average salary of 73k in person and 72k remotely.
-The dataset’s limited representation of hybrid work settings warrants cautious interpretation.
+- Work in person or remotely exhibits minimal impact on the average salary.
+For instance, an entry-level data analyst receives an average salary of 73k in person and 72k remotely.
+However, the dataset’s limited representation of hybrid work settings warrants cautious interpretation.

-**Career Guidance**
+**Career Guidance:**

 Based on the insights, “Data Science and Research” and “Machine Learning and AI” stand out as promising career paths, offering lucrative